GDGKenya/gdayskenyav2/README.md

 Welcome to the GDays Kenya Repository that is serving our [G|Days Kenya Site](http://gdayskenya14.appspot.com/).

 ## Requirements
-Set up Python For App Engine
+Set up Python For App Engine.